Samsø - the island for eco holiday with fun factor

 "The departure of the train is delayed indefinitely."
 This announcement is particularly popular when you know you have to change trains - from the train to another train, to the bus, to another bus and to the ferry.

-No wonder most of Denmark's holidaymakers prefer to pack their , drive off and get twice as fast as I do.
+No wonder most of Denmark's holidaymakers prefer to pack their cars , drive off and get twice as fast as I do.
 However, their eco-balance is miserable, and they miss the feeling of really traveling.
 Slow, deliberate and lost in thought.
 Groups of trees and cow herds per se.
 To dream in one of the many pretty farms.
 Consider whether the romantic milkmaker Mike or the industrious Rinderwirt Dieter lives in it and whether they are still in "Bauer sucht Frau" still the stuff.
 Notice, As the landscape after the Danish border is gaining more and more.
 Later, on the ferry, a few gold-yellow dots appear before me in front of a juicy green background.
 Soon they mutate into handsome, wind-swept surfaces.
 In front of them an endless wide sand line winds along the west coast.
 Samsø's peasants must be happy people.

 False: Take half the household with you.
 Correct: reduce travel luggage.